ycen2111/ycen2111.github.io/source/_posts/2022-2023/Analogue-IC-Design.md

 ![305.png](305.png)
 ![306.png](306.png)
+where gm is from transistor, and gds+GD is for other resistance

-the Diode connected FET is always in saturation region
+the Diode connected FET is always in saturation region, which can be seen as a resistance
 ![307.png](307.png)
 where VDS=VGS, AC resistence assumed as 1/gm a Diode-connected active load is: